LOST 033 - Ben, There? Done That

 Time for my beliefs.

 1) Mother at the window, I know, I know, it's serious.
-We know (because I've been telling you) that an appearance of a dead person on the island is almost always The Adversary posing as that person in order to enthrall them, and that's certainly the case this time.
+We know (because I've been telling you) that an appearance of a dead person on the island is almost always The Adversary posing as that person in order to enthrall someone that person knew, and that's certainly the case this time.
 When it comes to following LOST's plot, the importance of remembering that Ben and Locke and likely many others have both been groomed and enthralled to one degree or another by The Adversary cannot be overstated, and we see the process begin here.

 It's strongly suggested that The Adversary has an innate ability to "read" people, and present Itself to those most susceptible.
 Ben's isolated and unloved, and that makes him very susceptible.
 The Adversary is here.